thatlr/Delphi-SupportUnits/README.md

 GetThreadLocale() when initializing its regional settings.

+## FixAtomLeak

+Workaround for the famous RegisterWindowMessage & Atom leak: https://cc.embarcadero.com/Item/28963 The RegisterWindowMessage get fixed in Delphi XE2, but the global atoms will still leak when the program termnates abnormally.
+This solution intercepts GlobalAddAtomW() and patches the three Delphi strings passed to this call to contain static content, thereby fixing the atom leak and also the RegisterWindowMessage leak.

 ## Summing it up:

 My programs include the following sequence of units in the respective .dpr files: